-World Hepatitis Day is an annual event that each year provides international focus for patient groups and people living with hepatitis B and C. It is an opportunity around which interested groups can raise awareness and influence real change in disease prevention and access to testing and treatment.
+World Hepatitis Day is an annual event on the 28th July that provides international focus for patient groups and people living with viral hepatitis.
+It is an opportunity to raise awareness and influence real change in disease prevention and access to testing and treatment.

 Who organises World Hepatitis Day?

 World Hepatitis Day was launched by the World Hepatitis Alliance in 2008 in response to the concern that chronic viral hepatitis did not have the level of awareness, nor the political priority, seen with other communicable diseases such as HIV/AIDS, tuberculosis and malaria.
 In May 2010 the World Health Assembly passed resolution WHA63.18 on viral hepatitis which provides official endorsement of World Hepatitis Day.
 Since 2010 World Hepatitis Day has been coordinated by the World Hepatitis Alliance in collaboration with the WHO.

 Every year World Hepatitis Day gets bigger and bigger, with more countries and organisations taking part.
 Since its launch in 2008, thousands of events have taken place, from rock concerts and press briefings to ministerial meetings and fundraising events.
 In 2012 the World Hepatitis Alliance organised a Guinness World Record attempt for the most people performing the ‘see no evil, hear no evil, speak no evil’ actions within 24 hours.
 For more information about what’s going on this year and to get inspiration from previous events, visit our World Hepatitis Day 2013 and WHD archive pages.

 World Hepatitis Day events take place all over the world.
 Contact us to find out details of events near you, or you could even set up an event of your own!
 We've got all the materials here online to help you get started, including posters, logos and flier designs.